jdeinum/blog_posts/frontend/src/posts/logical_clocks/index.md

 (2) states that given two lamport timestamps $L_A$ and $L_B$, if $L_A < L_B$,
 then either A happened before B, or A and B are *concurrent*.
-Concurrent in this case means that we don't actually know which of the two events happened first, and also that the events are independent.
+Concurrent in this case means that we don't actually know which of the two events happened first and that the events are also independent.
 Events $A_1$ and $B_1$ in figure 2 are concurrent since there is no happens before relationship between them.
 Concurrent events are the reason why we have a partial ordering rather than a total ordering.
 Some events such as those mentioned above do not have an